-In some of the recent deeper drillholes the Stage III arsenopyrite veins have been cut by Stage IV base metal veins up to 15mm thick (Figure 4d).
-These veins contain chalcopyrite, galena, sphalerite, and pyrite.
+The porphyry dyke is variably mineralised and has been modified by at least four alteration / mineralisation stages.
+The main gold mineralising event (Stage III) consists of gold-bearing arsenopyrite veins, which form sheeted and local stockwork vein complexes that generally dip to the SE.
+These veins are cut by later base metal veins (Stage IV) containing galena, sphalerite, chalcopyrite and pyrite.
 These veins dip steeply to the SW orthogonal to the Stage III auriferous veins.
 The vein orientation and mineralogy changes through Stages II to IV, indicating that the SCD is being rotated and fluid chemistry changing as the mineralisation progresses.

-The SCD has been folded into gentle NE plunging folds, with the gold veins preferentially forming in the fold hinges, resulting in NE plunging mineralised shoots as shown in Figure 8 (Jongens 20135).
-Three folds have been intersected in the Main Zone with additional folds mapped on surface and indicated in the soil and rock chip sampling.
-These additional mineralised fold hinges have the potential to significantly increase the Sams Creek MRE.
+The SCD has been folded into gentle NE plunging folds, with the gold veins preferentially forming in the fold hinges, resulting in NE plunging mineralised shoots as shown in Figure 4.
+Three folds have been intersected in the Main Zone, with additional folds mapped on surface and indicated in the soil and rock chip sampling.
+These additional mineralised fold hinges have the potential to significantly increase the Sams Creek Mineral Resource Estimate (MRE) of 824koz @ 2.8g/t Au.